thomashkolbe/8080_Home_Computer/README.md

 ### Further Ideas and Plans

-* Provide a second 40-pin connector on the video &amp; sound extension board that allows to connect the [8085 MiniMax SBC](http://www.malinov.com/Home/sergeys-projects/minimax8085) developed by Sergey Kiselev as an alternative to the 8080 Microprocessor Kit SBC.
+* Provide a second 40-pin connector on the video &amp; sound extension board that allows to connect the [MiniMax8085 SBC](http://www.malinov.com/Home/sergeys-projects/minimax8085) developed by Sergey Kiselev as an alternative to the 8080 Microprocessor Kit SBC.
+  The MiniMax8085 also provides 32KB (E)EPROM and 32KB RAM and offers
+  a 40-pin extension connector.
 Since the pin assignments of the 40-pin connectors are different for the two single board computers and the bus interface is slightly different, some glue logic will have to be modified or extended.
 Also the 8085 MiniMax provides a hardware USART chip (which the 8080 Microprocessor Kit doesn't have), but it lacks a timer chip to generate the 100Hz ticks.
 Probably